7 ways to help prevent arthritis

 The three most common types of arthritis are osteoarthritis, rheumatoid arthritis and psoriatic arthritis.
 Each type develops differently, but are all painful and can lead to a loss of function.

-Arthritis symptoms vary from person to person, range from mild to severe and may come and go.
-If you develop arthritis, symptoms mostly always include: joint pain, swelling in a joint, redness and warmth in a joint, stiffness, and reduced range of motion.
+The symptoms of arthritis vary from person to person, but mostly always include: pain, swelling in a joint, redness and warmth in a join, stiffness, and reduced mobility of a joint.

 Did you know?